 He also served as chair of Division III NCAA Wrestling committee for two years, was the president of the National Wrestling Coaches Association, which represents all collegiate and scholastic wrestling in the United States and was the Division III representative on the NWCA executive board of directors.

-Beaschler graduated from Ohio Northern in 1986 with bachelors degrees in management and sports management.
-He received his masters degree in education from Bowling Green State in 1988.
+Beaschler graduated from Ohio Northern in 1986 with Bachelor's Gegrees in Management and Sports Management.
+He received his Master's Degree in Education from Bowling Green State University in 1988.

 Ron resides in Ada with his wife Christy, an ONU alumni (1987) and 2001 inductee of the Ohio Northern Athletic Hall of Fame.
 They have three sons John, an ONU alumni (2014), Christopher (U. of Dayton, ’16) and Zachary.